Becoming a Dance Teacher

 Dance teachers should be in good physical condition, since the work requires a great deal of activity.
-Working with children is often challenging and stressful because some students lack motivation and respect for others.
-Teaching can also be a very rewarding career, when instructors can observe their students' great strides and accomplishments.
+While working with children is often challenging and stressful, teaching can also be a very rewarding career when instructors observe their students' improvements and accomplishments.

 Step 1: Become a Trained Dancer

 Many dancers begin training at a young age (typically 5-8 years old for ballet dancers) and continue to gain skills throughout their careers.
 Leading dance companies may offer regular full-time training programs.
 Many dancers also study drama and literature to learn how to portray characters through dance.

 Step 2: Complete a Teacher Education Program

 Aspiring dance teachers must complete a teacher education program before they can teach in public schools.
 Bachelor's degree programs in dance education are also beneficial for students who plan to teach dance in a private studio or students who would like to pursue graduate-level studies in dance or dance education.
 Degree programs in dance education aim to develop technical, performance, and choreographic skills.

 In order to further your chances for success, consider completing an internship or student teaching experience.
 Most teacher education programs require the completion of a field experience, such as directed teaching.
 Through these programs, students demonstrate teaching techniques and the ability to create learning experiences for elementary and secondary dance classrooms.

 Step 3: Obtain Certification